GregoryAshton/CheckGit/README.md

   for the Unity panel which finds all repo's in home directory.
 This is very much a more developed version.

-However, `GitCheck` does not rely on the Unity panel, so it has that going for it..
+However, `checkgit` does not rely on the Unity panel, so it has that going for it..

 There is also